giovcorte/uidroid-library/README.md

     maven { url 'https://jitpack.io' }

-For now the documentation is provided as detailed comments in the source code, but a more user friendly docu is coming!
+For now the documentation is provided as detailed comments in the source code, in the DatabindingContext and ViewConfiguration classes.
+A more user friendly docu is coming!
 This library doesn't use any external library, so it's light weight and dependencies free.